dfe-analytical-services/coffee-and-coding/how-to-use-github.md

 And if all that goes well, we will see the files you have contributed in the _Pull requests_ pane, where we can approve them, or suggest changes.

-## Uploading html, word, excel, or powerpoint files?
+## Uploading word, excel, rendered html, or powerpoint files?
 Read this <a class="anchor" id = "tag6"></a>

 Github was designed to host code.
 Hosting your python, R, sql, and markdown files on it thus hold no problem.
 Peculiarly, pdfs are also easily added.

-But github - like git - **hates** non-binary files like html, word, excel, powerpoint etc. Essentially, your files will be uploaded, but it will be very hard to view the raw code that creates those files on github.
+But github - like git - **hates** non-binary files like rendered html, word, excel, powerpoint etc. Essentially, your files will be uploaded, but it will be very hard to view the raw code that creates those files on github.
 To make life easier for your viewers, place the url of your html or microsoft files into the box at [DownGit,](https://minhaskamal.github.io/DownGit/#/home) and place the Download Link you create in your `README.md` file.
 This will create a download link for the various html, word, excel, or powerpoint presentations that you would like to upload.